enkelprifti98/metal-isometric-xepa/README.md

 # metal-isometric-xepa-old

-## NOTE: This project no longer works.
+## NOTE: This guide is outdated.
+Use [this](https://github.com/enkelprifti98/metal-isometric-xepa) instead.

 ISO installation environment for Equinix Metal